My Home, My Community

 - Approach Roads, Streets & Lanes

 The EPA sponsors a Tidy Towns special category award for waste prevention.
-Visit our website to learn more and find some inspiration for things you can do to reduce waste and use less in your community.
+Visit the Local Authority Prevention Network website to learn more and find some inspiration for things you can do to reduce waste and use less in your community.